Softmotions/iowow/DOXYMAIN.md

 Free space management within a single file (iwfsmfile.h)
 --------------------------------------------------------

-A file address space divided in blocks of fixed length where every block has its allocation status.
+A file address space divided into blocks of fixed length where every block has its allocation status.
 The methods `IWFS_FSM::allocate` and `IWFS_FSM::deallocate` behave like `malloc` and `free` memory management functions but within a file address space.